zellij-org/zellij-org.github.io/content/tutorials/web-client.md

 ---
 title: "The Zellij Web Client - Share Sessions in the Browser"
 images: ["/img/web-client-screencast-preview.png"]
-description: "How to share Zellij sessions in the browser, making the terminal emulator optional"
+description: "Use Zellij in your browser.
+Learn how to share sessions via web client with built-in authentication and multiplayer capabilities."
 linktitle: "How to share Zellij sessions in the browser, making the terminal emulator optional"
 ---
 {{<video-left-aligned "/video/web-client-screencast.mp4">}}